 We love to hike.
 It’s that simple.
-And we do it every weekend—usually on Sundays—using public transportation to get there.
+We go every weekend—usually on Sundays—taking public transportation to get there.
 We are a small group of hiking and nature enthusiasts from the NYC area with 100+ members.
-You will see some of the same smiling faces on every hike, and some of the others just once in a while.
+Because of our modest size, you will see a few of the same smiling faces on every hike, and some of the others just once in a while.

 Our members come from all corners of the globe.
 What brings us together is the fun of exploring trails and discovering new places.

 We meet the hike leader, at a designated place—usually early Sunday morning—at a NYC bus or train terminal, and then we buy our tickets and get on board.
 Sometimes car drivers meet us later at a designated spot near the trailhead.

 - on sign-in, fill out and sign liability waiver

 - follow hike leader instructions, and if you have concerns or questions, check with the leader